Umme-Nahida/ph-health-care-server/README.md

   apiVersion: "2025-01-27", // বা latest version
 });

-Step 4: Payment Intent API বানাও
+✅Step 4: Payment Intent API বানাও

 right now create a route, that will created a Stripe payment intent get the amount from req or frontend

-Step 5: Frontend
+✅Step 5: Frontend
 Call backend payment api from frontent after completing the backend using frontend SDK of Stripe

-Step 6: ।
+✅ Step 6: Save the appointment after successful payment

-💾 Step 6: Payment success হলে appointment save করো
+When the payment is confirmed, go to your backend /appointment route and create the appointment record.

-যখন payment confirm হয়ে যাবে, তখন তোমার backend /appointment route-এ গিয়ে appointment তৈরি করে দিও, এবং সেখানে paymentStatus: "paid" রাখো।
+Make sure to set paymentStatus: "paid" in the database.

 🚀 Bonus Tips:

-Stripe Dashboard এ test mode চালু করে নাও, তাহলে dummy card দিয়ে টেস্ট করতে পারবে:
+Enable Test Mode in your Stripe Dashboard so you can test using dummy cards.
-👉 4242 4242 4242 4242 (expiry যেকোনো future date, CVC যেকোনো 3 digit)
+👉 Use the test card: 4242 4242 4242 4242 (any future expiry date, and any 3-digit CVC).

-Prisma দিয়ে Payment বা Appointment টেবিলে status update করো।
+Use Prisma to update the status field in the Payment or Appointment table.